Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Necessary energy infrastructure development too often runs into bureaucratic obstacles.
 Federal and state regulators and land agencies should provide for efficient review of applications related to energy infrastructure projects, consistent with the Administration’s priority on energy infrastructure development.

 LPPC members, like states, municipalities and other local government entities, use municipal bonds to invest in new infrastructure in the most affordable manner for the communities we serve.
 The interest earned on municipal bonds is currently exempt from federal income tax.
-In any future tax reform debates Congress should continue the current federal tax treatment of municipal bonds.
-It is the primary financing tool of critical infrastructure investments and directly affects the prices that public power customers pay for electricity, especially small business and low- and fixed-income households.
+In any future tax reform debates, Congress should continue the current federal tax treatment of municipal bonds.
+It is the primary financing tool of critical infrastructure investments and directly affects the prices that public power consumers pay for electricity, especially small business and low- and fixed-income households.

 Every year, public power utilities average $15 billion in new infrastructure investment.
 This includes investments in power generation, transmission, distribution, reliability, demand control, efficiency and emissions control—which are all needed to deliver safe, affordable and reliable electricity.
 Over the next five years, LPPC members will issue $14.25 billion in tax-exempt municipal bonds to build and improve critical infrastructure to ensure reliability of the grid.